dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                   uploads.
  -f,--file <file>                 Specify the file containing the metadata
                                   (in XML format).
+ -H <httpHeader:value>            Specify additional HTTP headers to be sent in
+                                  the invoked request.
  -h,--help                        display this help and exit -l,--limit <arg>                 If specified, split number of objects
                                   sent in one request.
 More objects than